Beyond Grief

 That’s okay.

-Your therapist is listening not just to what happened, but to how it lives in you now.
-They want to know how grief shows up in your sleep, your body, your thoughts, and your sense of self.
+Your therapist is listening not just to your stories but also to how you handle your grief.
+They want to understand how grief affects your sleep, your body, your thoughts, and how you view yourself.

 Being Seen in Your Grief

-They look at everything to better understand how to support you properly.
+They consider everything to better understand how to support you.

 End of the Session: What You Hope For

-Toward the end of the session, your therapist may ask what brought you here now.
+Toward the end of the session, your therapist might ask why you decided to seek support at this very moment.

-You don’t have to define what healing looks like.
-You don’t have to promise growth or closure.
-You may only know that something needs to change, even if you don’t know how.
+You don't have to explain what healing means for you.
+You don’t have to make promises about growth or closure.
+The important thing is you know that something has to change, even if you don’t have the answers yet.

 When You Leave the Room

-Some people feel hope immediately.
-Others feel unsure.
-Many feel both at once.
+Some people feel hopeful immediately.
+Others feel uncertain.
+Many feel both emotions at once.

 If You Wonder Whether the Therapist Is the Right Match

-• Did you feel respected at your own pace?
+• Did you feel like your pace was respected?

-Connection matters.
-You’re allowed to take time to decide.
-You’re allowed to choose again if this doesn’t feel right.
-Seeking the right support is part of caring for yourself.
+Connection with your therapist matters.
+It's okay to take your time to decide.
+It's totally okay to pick something else if this session doesn't quite click for you.
+Finding the right support is part of caring for yourself.

 You Don’t Have to Be Ready; You Just Have to Be Willing

 Most people don’t walk into their first grief therapy session feeling prepared.
-They walk in carrying love that no longer has a place to go.
+They come in raw and vulnerable.

 Always remember that you're not there to fix your grief.
-It’s about no longer carrying it alone.
-You don’t need to know where this path leads.
-You don’t need to be strong.
-You don’t need to have answers.
+It’s something you have to go through, but you're not carrying it alone anymore.
+You don’t need to know where this path will take you.
+You don’t need all the answers.

-All you have to do is walk through the door and let someone sit with you through it all.
+All you have to do is walk through the door and let someone accompany you through it all.

 FAQs about what to expect from your first grief therapy session: